-VI.
-Global Factors in U.S. Inflation
+6 Global Factors in US Inflation

-In recent years, the potential impact of globalization on price dynamics has drawn attention from both policymakers and academics.
-The literature has suggested that the increase in international trade has had a negative impact on the strength of the domestic Phillips curve relationship and increased the significance of global slack and exchange rates in relation to CPI.
-Several channels have been proposed, including the increasing impact of demand from emerging markets that has affected volatility in commodity prices, the increased price competition and the greater role of supply chains that have reduced firms' pricing power, or that the reduced bargaining power of local workers has weakened the role for domestic slack (see Galí, 2010, for a theory-informed discussion of the literature on the topic).
+In recent years, the potential impact of globalisation on price dynamics has drawn attention from both policymakers and academics.
+The literature has suggested that the increase in international trade has negatively impacted the strength of the domestic Phillips curve relationship and increased the significance of 'global slack' and exchange rates in relation to CPI.
+Several channels have been proposed including the increasing impact of demand from emerging markets that has affected volatility in commodity prices, the increased price competition and the greater role of supply chains have reduced firms' pricing power, or that the reduced bargaining power of local workers has weakened the role for domestic slack (see Galí, 2010, for a theory-informed discussion of the literature on the topic).

-Indeed, a number of empirical works have identified a sizable global common factor in inflation dynamics (Ciccarelli & Mojon, 2010, and Mumtaz, Simonelli, & Surico, 2011) or proposed to add a measure of global slack (Borio & Filardo, 2007; Castelnuovo, 2010), supply chain intensity (Auer & Fischer, 2010; Auer, Levchenko, & Sauré, 2017), or exchange rates (Forbes, Hjortsoe, & Nenova, 2017) in the econometric specifications of price equations.
+Indeed, a number of empirical works have identified a sizeable global common factor in inflation dynamics (e.g. Ciccarelli and Mojon, 2010, and Mumtaz et al., 2011), or proposed to add a measure of global slack (e.g. Borio and Filardo, 2007, Castelnuovo, 2010), supply chain intensity (e.g. Auer and Fischer, 2010; Auer et al., 2017) or exchange rates (e.g. Forbes et al., 2017) in the econometric specifications of price equations.

-In our analysis, we have so far abstracted from these considerations.
-We instead focused on the energy price cycle, which we extracted as a process that is orthogonal to domestic slack and not reflected in the output gap and the labor market conditions in the United States.
-An important question is whether the energy price cycle reflects global demand and commodity price cycles, as suggested, for example, by Delle Chiaie, Ferrara, and Giannone (2018).
-To try to address this question, we estimate a new version of the model that expands the benchmark specification by including the two different measures of global activity: (a) the Baltic Dry Index and index of global cargo shipments, initially proposed by Kilian (2009) but taken in levels, and the measure of global industrial production proposed by Baumeister and Hamilton (2019) and based on the OECD methodology.20
+In our analysis we have so far abstracted from these considerations.
+We instead focussed on the energy price cycle which we extracted as a process that is orthogonal to domestic slack and not reflected in the output gap and in the labour market conditions in the US.
+An important question is whether the energy price cycle reflects global demand and commodity price cycles, as suggested, for example, by Delle Chiaie et al. (2018).
+To try and address this question, we estimate a new version of the model that expands the benchmark specification by including the two different measures of global activity: (i) the Baltic Dry Index and index of global cargo shipments, initially proposed by Kilian (2009) but taken in levels; (ii) the measure of Global Industrial Production proposed by Baumeister and Hamilton (2019) and based on the OECD methodology.20